stuartjnelson/northern-badger-11ty-blog/articles/i-want-to-ditch-google-analytics-but-what-for.md

 ### Simple Analytics
-Like the other two tools, a server side analytics data capturing platform.
-They offer a free tier for personal projects which has some limitations including data being stored for only 30 days.
-Its a cookieless tool that focuses on privacy.
-Their free plan gives you access to the platform but with data only being stored for 30-60 days as well as your dashboard being public.
-Getting setup was as simple as adding the tracking script to my blogs `<footer>`.
-I am a fan of how well put together the product feels, from logging in using password-less authentication to their being "AI" built in to make it easy to answer specific analytics questions.
-If this blog made some money I'd defiantly pay to access a higher level of the tool.
+Like the other two tools, Simple Analytics is a server-side data capturing platform.
+They offer a free tier for personal projects, which comes with some limitations, including data being stored for only 30 days.
+It's a cookieless tool that prioritises privacy.
+The free plan provides access to the platform, but data is only stored for 30-60 days, and your dashboard is public.
+Setting it up was as simple as adding the tracking script to my blog’s `<footer>`.
+I'm impressed with how well the product is put together, from logging in with passwordless authentication to the inclusion of "AI" that makes it easy to answer specific analytics questions.
+If this blog generated revenue, I’d definitely consider paying for a higher tier of the tool.

 **Pros** ✅
 * Easy setup
 * Excellent dashboard

 **Cons** ❌
 * Only 30 days data retention